jdflaugergues/trip-sorter-api/README.md

-# Trip Sorter Core
+# Trip Sorter API

 This project is the backend of the trip sorter application.
-It contains the API to get the cities available for a trip search, and another one to get the cheapest or fastest trip from a departure to an arrival.
+It contains an API with two endpoints.
+The first one to get the cities available for a trip.
+The second one to get the cheapest or fastest trip.

 ## Directory Structure

-This project contains this mainly folder :
+Here is the organisation of the project:

 Directory       | Description
 --------------- |-------------